-Sequential Degrees Glossary of Terms
+Sequential Degrees

 Sequential degree: The student graduates with an associate (AS/AAS) or baccalaureate (BS) degree program and enrolls in another AS/AAS or BS degree.

 Returning student: The student who "stops out" for one or more semesters and then returns for another degree.
 Returning students are required to re-apply to the institution.